-Created in 1959, Tales to Astonish (and its sister mag Tales of Suspense) was Marvel Comics’ crucible.
-It started under the Atlas imprint, but as things ramped up and the Kirby/Lee/Ditko/etc. material rolled in became a Marvel book.
+Created in 1959, Tales to Astonish (and its sister magazine Tales of Suspense) was Marvel Comics’ crucible.
+It started under the Atlas imprint, but as things ramped up and the Kirby/Lee/Ditko/etc. material rolled in it became a Marvel book.

 But early on, the lead story in almost every issue was… a GIANT MONSTER story !
 These were in the vein of 1950s “atomic horror” movies such as Them!, The Beast From 20,000 Fathoms, The Giant Claw, Twenty Million Miles To Earth and the like.

 In the tenth issue there was Titano.
 Let’s call him “Titano the crab” to avoid confusion with other Titanos, such as the stupendous simian in Superman stories.